vaghdevi175/Blog-Writer/README.md

 ### 3.Add API keys
 Create a .env file in the root folder and add your keys:

 OPENROUTER_API_KEY=your-openrouter-key-here

 UNSPLASH_API_KEY=your-unsplash-key-here

 ### 4. Run the app
 streamlit run app.py

 ## Deploy on Streamlit Cloud
-1.Push your code to a GitHub repository.
+# 1.Push your code to a GitHub repository.

-2.Go to Streamlit Cloud.
+# 2.Go to Streamlit Cloud.

-3.Click “New App” and select your GitHub repo.
+# 3.Click “New App” and select your GitHub repo.

-4.In Advanced Settings, set the following environment variables:
+# 4.In Advanced Settings, set the following environment variables:

   OPENROUTER_API_KEY

   UNSPLASH_API_KEY

-5.Click Deploy!
+# 5.Click Deploy!

 ## How to use this:
-1.Enter a topic like "Artificial Intelligence" and select a tone such as "Professional".
+-Enter a topic like "Artificial Intelligence" and select a tone such as "Professional".
-2.Click Generate Blog to create content.
+-Click Generate Blog to create content.
-3.Optionally, generate related images and ask the AI questions about the blog.
+-Optionally, generate related images and ask the AI questions about the blog.
-4.Copy the blog or download it in .txt or .md format.
+-Copy the blog or download it in .txt or .md format.